Azure/cortana-intelligence-predictive-maintenance-aerospace/Technical Deployment Guide/README.md

 ## **Validate the Data Generation Path**

-To validate the data generation path, start the desktop data generator application and follow **the steps in section 6** of this guide to verify that both the event hub and ASA are receiving the streaming data.
+To validate the data generation path, start the desktop data generator application and follow **the steps in [Section 6](#section-6-validate-the-data-generation-path)** of this guide to verify that both the event hub and ASA are receiving the streaming data.

 ## **Validate the Data Factory**

 The final step is to set an appropriate activity period for the data factory pipelines.
 Modify each start and end with a time stamp starting at the current time and the end time for 6 hours later.

-Refer section 8 (Configuring Pipelines) to update the start and end timestamps for each pipeline.
+Refer [Section 8](#section-8-deploy-azure-studio-ml-workspace-and-experiment) to update the start and end timestamps for each pipeline.

 Again, the activity period indicates how long the data factory will be in service.
 Limiting the number above to 6 hours will limit the expense to your subscription.
 However, if you do plan on deploying the generator to an Azure Virtual Machine to have a longer running demo, then adjust the activity period length accordingly.